PacLII Home | Databases | WorldLII | Search | Feedback

 The Director of Public Prosecutions has brought this action as a criminal contempt.
 It is not disputed that he has the locus standi to do so.
 In other jurisdictions it is more usual to see the Attorney-General bringing actions such as these and it may be that the Director of Public Prosecutions and Attorney-General here in Solomon Islands can confer about this and formulate a policy for future reference.

 The law is clear.
-Criticism, ever vigorous, of a judgment or a decision of a court will will not constitute contempt of court, if it is made in good faith and is reasonable, even though it contains errors.
+Criticism, however vigorous, of a judgment or a decision of a court will not constitute contempt of court, if it is made in good faith and is reasonable, even though it contains errors.
 It is the ordinary right of members of the public or the press to criticise in good faith in private or in public the public administration of justice.

-However, in exercising that right the members of the public must abstain from imputing improper motives to thosethose taking part in the administration of justice and must genuinely exercise that right of criticism and not act out of malice or an attempt to impair the administration of justice.
+However, in exercising that right the members of the public must abstain from imputing improper motives to those taking part in the administration of justice and must genuinely exercise that right of criticism and not act out of malice or an attempt to impair the administration of justice.

-The principal phrase of which comt is made is “the judgment must have been pre-arranged.”
-Th.”
+The principal phrase of which complaint is made is “the judgment must have been pre-arranged.”
 This phrase bears two allegations of impropriety.
 Firstly, that the judgment must have been decided before the hearing.
 That is an allegation of a fact and a fact which, if true, would be a highly improper action on the part of any judge – that is deciding cases before hearing them.
 Secondly, the use of the word “pre-arranged” of necessity connotes the idea that it was not just the judge on his own who decided the case before hearing it, but that he did so with one or more other persons.
 The innuendo, intended or not, is that it was directly or indirectly done with at least the defendant, a party political figure and a Government Minister.
 The phrase complained of is followed by “because the time allowed for Mr Tepaika (the defendant in the case) to repay the Government was four days before the hearing of the case.”

 However, I find that, when that phrase is placed within the present context, it does assume a meaning, namely that the defendant concerned was sentenced to a particular term when the justice of the case demanded a longer sentence and that longer sentence was not passed for some improper motive.

-The third phrase complained of is “The MP call the judiciary to abide by its principles of maintaining ng neutrality at all times.”
+The third phrase complained of is “The MP called on the judiciary to abide by its principles of maintaining neutrality at all times.”
 It would be difficult to find that this phrase on its own could constitute a contempt.
 However, when it is found in an item alleging the pre-arrangement of judgments, of necessity it bears the innuendo that one or more members of the judiciary have departed from those principles ands are being exhorted to return to or leave them.
 This phrase, like the second, would probably be unobjectionable in the absence of the first.
 However, when that first is present, they not only buttress it but gain objectionable meaning themselves.

 I turn now to section 12 of the Constitution.
 The framers of that provision clearly had in mind, inter alia, the circumstances of the kind now before the court.
 In my judgment the findings I make herein do not in any way infringe that section, indeed fall into the proviso to the general freedom explicitly set out in subsection (2), namely “done under the authority of any law which . . . makes provision . . . for . . . maintaining the authority and independence of the courts.”

-Counsel for the ndent raises the question how is the layman, particulticularly one in the position of these respondents, to know what words are and which are not a contempt.
+Counsel for the respondent raises the question how is the layman, particularly one in the position of these respondents, to know what words are and which are not a contempt.
 There are, of course, words which clearly do not constitute a contempt and those that do.
 Between the two there is an indistinct area.
 The courts have drawn the line not somewhere in that difficult indistinct area, but at the edge thereof where it clearly becomes a contempt.

-lass="MsoNoMsoNormal" style="margin-right: .2pt; margin-top: 1; margin-bottom: 1"> Can the respondents then have acted in good faith?
+Can the respondents then have acted in good faith?
 In my judgment the answer is no. I do not suggest there was malice or lack of good faith.
 The respondents received a news release which contained clear obvious allegations of improper motives on the part of a magistrate.
 They broadcast it without any query whatsoever as to the veracity thereof.
 The very fact they agreed to publish an apology suggests they realised that this broadcast contained objectionable material.

-I accept that it is difficult for the SIBC to check every news item before it goes out.ver, they did broadcaoadcast this one.
+I accept that it is difficult for the SIBC to check every news item before it goes out.
+However, they did broadcast this one.
 That is what matters.
 It can also be said that SIBC, by the very nature of its operation, in particular the size of its audience, should maintain a high degree of vigilance when checking items to be broadcast.
 It must not allow itself to be turned into a conduit pipe for any and all sorts of defamatory and scurrilous gossip.

 Accordingly, I find that there has been a criminal contempt.